 Employees in standard employment are taxed by applying the latest rates of normal tax (statutory tables) to their annualised balance of remuneration.

-Standard employment in the paragraph above has been deleted from the Income Tax Act effective March 2016.
+The definition of 'standard employment' was deleted from the Income Tax Act effective March 2016.
 However, these guidelines are now contained in the 'SARS Guide for Employers i.r.o.
 Employees Tax' and 'Other Employment Tax Deduction Tables'.